piedpipr/SimplyBlog-react-springboot-blog/README.md

           spring.jpa.properties.hibernate.show_sql=true

-  4. Once the source building and dependecies are ready and ```application.properties``` is configured, run the App using Application configuration or just run if the provided confihuration is available. // We're not running the build version here
+  4. Once the source building and dependecies are ready and ```application.properties``` is configured, run the App using Application configuration or just run if the provided configuration is available. // We're running only the development version here since it's basic

 ### Frontend: